ThinkR-open/prepare-for-cran/README.md

 If you resubmit after a CRAN feedback, add 1 to the patch component of your version number (e.g, if your first submission is 0.3.1, your resubmission should be 0.3.2).

+#### Don't forget to drop the dev component of your version number

+If you have a major.minor.patch.dev version number, don't drop the dev element.

 ### About the DESCRIPTION file

 #### Fill all the slots